wchan757/similarweb_scraper/README.md

     simweb_scraper = similarweb_get(web_name , html_folder_path)

 ```
+## metrics_type name :
+Apart from'monthly_traffic_data', you can try other metrics as well
+'country_share',
+'traffic_share',
+ engagement',
+ More function will be available soon

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.